nanvel/blog/2017/11/trading.md

 ## Market mechanics

+Large market rallies generate investor confidence, causing more participants to buy more, recursively causing larger rallies.

+Large drops in market price scare off parcipants invested in the trading instrument, causing them to sell their holdings and exacerbate the drop.

 What truly moves the price is AGGRESSION.
 If the price goes up, then the buyers are more aggressive (they use market orders).

+Many traders quit trades on break even.

+There are bots in the market: arbitrage, mean reverse, etc.

+The more visible setup (more clear, more time since formed), the more participants to expect.

 ## Testing